BeverlyPeng/endotyping_covid/README.md

 `meta_analysis/results_meta.ipynb`

-- This file includes code for loading each cohort's topic modeling results, combining for meta-analysis, and generating plots for publication.
+- This notebook includes code for loading each cohort's topic modeling results, combining for meta-analysis, and generating plots for publication.

 ## Cohorts